 “When a patient comes into the STAT Clinic, they meet with a surgeon, medical oncologist, radiation oncologist and geneticist all in one appointment on the same day,” explained Dr. Mark McLaughlin, Wellstar radiation oncologist.
 “Because everyone is together at one time, it promotes better communication, cuts down on office visits and accelerates care right from the start.
 As a team, we then create the patient’s personalized treatment plan.”

-Because her breast cancer was caught in its early stage, Nan was a candidate to receive intraoperative radiation therapy (IORT) at Wellstar North Fulton Hospital.
+Because her breast cancer was caught in its early stage, Nan was a candidate to receive intraoperative radiation therapy (IORT) at Wellstar North Fulton Medical Center.
 This groundbreaking procedure allows patients to receive just one concentrated dose of radiation during surgery.